GSA/digitalgov.gov/content/services/service_resources-data-gov.md

 ---
-url: /services/data-gov/
+url: /services/resources-data-gov/

 # What is the name of the product or service?
-title: "Data.gov"
+title: "Resources.Data.gov"

 # Keep it short — should be no longer than 10 words.
-summary: "Data, tools, and resources to conduct research, develop web and mobile applications."
+summary: "An online repository of policies, schema standards, tools, best practices, and case studies to provide agencies with resources for federal data management."

 # Will this point to an external source URL?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes